GLOSSARY

 3. Political Deviance: This includes social manipulation within the workplace, i.e. passing rumours, favouritism or accusing others.
 Political deviance destroys relations and disturbs a positive and cooperative work environment.

 5. Withdrawal: Examples of withdrawal include acts such as absenteeism , recurrent lateness or lowered performance without explanation.
-Such an attitude undermines an organisation's performance and overworks the team's hard-working members, without providing a chance to be heard.
+Such an attitude undermines an organization's performance and overworks the team's hard-working members, without providing a chance to be heard.

 6. Misuse of Resources: This is present in most workplaces today and includes digital loafing, like variations of work time with social media, personal shopping, or entertainment.
 Research shows that this may reduce productivity by almost 40%.